 Wondering why is your AC running but not blowing any cool air?
 There are many reasons for this to happen, from a thermostat setting to a refrigerant leak.
 If the issue is solvable, you can try repairing it.
-Now you can check for the problem and contact your HVAC contractor for AC repair in Glendale.
+Now you can check for the problem and call for HVAC contractor Los Angeles for AC repair in Glendale.

 Things To Look For When AC Is Running But Not Cooling

 If your AC unit is running but not cooling your room, check the thermostat settings first.
 Make sure it is set at cool.
 Check for the temperature; if someone has changed it.
 Turn on your fan.
 After all this check, if the AC unit is blowing cool air from registers.
 If it is still not working, then look for other places.

 - Blocked Condenser Unit

 The large condenser unit outdoors consists of a coil.
 The condenser fan pools the air into the outdoor unit through a condenser coil to absorb the heat of your home.
 Dirt, debris, and other things can get clogged in the condenser coil.
 If the AC unit is running and not blowing any cool air, there is a possibility of a blocked condenser coil.
 You can try to clean the unit.
 If the problem continues, contact your HVAC for service.

 The air conditioner consists of air filters in the air handler unit.
 The filters catch dirt and airborne particles.
 The dirt air filter prevents airflow and decreases cooling.
 The cleaner your filters are more clean and pleasant the airflow is.
 Due to dirty filters, the unit stops blowing out cool air.